Altavista de Ramos

 Altavista de Ramos is a town in the municipality of Ameca, Jalisco.
 The town's first inhabitants were from Mesa de Ramos, a nearby community atop a mesa.
+The population was 327 according to the 2020 census.

 Altavista is a planned community, having organized streets and plots.
-The community has 332 residents and serves as a municipal agency for the Ameca municipality.
+The community serves as a municipal agency for the Ameca municipality.

 The prime families of Altavista include the Quirarte, Rea and the Ramos.
 Altavista is Spanish for "high-view", mainly because the town is located on the foothills of a mountain.